Research Fortnight: History

-Andre Geim, who shared the Nobel prize in physics in 2010, guest edited the 500th issue, which appeared on 17 May 2017 and contained an interview with George Osborne, a former chancellor of the exchequer.
+Andre Geim, who shared the Nobel Prize in Physics in 2010, guest edited the 500th issue, which appeared on 17 May 2017 and contained an interview with George Osborne, a former chancellor of the exchequer.

 Format

 Printed copies of Research Fortnight and Research Europe are produced every two weeks.
-Each is widely read within universities, government departments and funding agencies.
 Daily news is circulated to subscribers by email and is behind a paywall on the ResearchProfessional.com site.

-The printed blue-on-cream copies are instantly recognisable.
+The printed blue-on-cream copies are instantly recognizable.
 They contain a cover story, an editorial, news and comment, plus an “interesting if true” back-page column.
 The titles also contain news of funding opportunities and jobs.
 Many high-profile contributors write for the comment section, including Nobel laureates, government ministers, research leaders, policy analysts and commentators.